Mystery Stories Home Page

 The desk-clerk in the lobby helped Jake track down various locations on city maps.
 The clerk had maps, city directories, phone books, business reference works, train and bus schedules, phone lists for hotels and restaurants.
 Like many Studio employees, he was overflowing with helpful information.
 The Studio had an information "culture", in which knowledge on all subjects was in constant circulation.
 Jake took part in this culture, attending screenings of world cinema, going to lectures on design, making use of the Research department for his scripts, and taking classes at the studio's Education Building.
 Jake sometimes lectured at the Education Building himself.

+But today Jake was in a rush.
 Jake hurriedly showered, got dressed in his business suit and trench coat, and left to meet with the men he had phoned.

 Greg brought Jake to Valentino's hospital room, where the star was still sleeping.
 Valentino's clothes were hanging in the closet.
 Jake took one look at the spotless white shirtfront Valentino had worn, and concluded that Valentino hadn't been smuggled in with the coal.
 Not unless they'd put him in a large bag or box.
 One that was completely sealed up against the grimy black coal dust, which tended to get everywhere and on everything.
 Even smuggling him through the coal chute in the cellar seemed out.